encord-team/encord-active/README.md

 ### Import from COCO

-To import your data, labels, and predictions from COCO, save your data in a directory and run the command:
+To import your data, labels from COCO, save your data in a directory and run the command:

 ```shell
 # install COCO extras